marionebl/knowledge/programming/documentation.md

 > If people can’t figure out **how to use** your code, they won’t use it.

-Keep in mind: This applies to your future self, too.
+Keep in mind this especially applies to your future self.

 ## Types of documentation